SYMPOSIUM FRAMING ARTISTIC PRACTICE

 |18:00 – 18:30||Drinks|

-Video registrations of the lectures of this symposium are online with password only access.
+Other video registrations of this symposium are available for educational purposes with password only access.
 Please send an email to Mariska_ter_Horst@yahoo.com for more information.
-Thank you very much for your interest.
+Thank you for your interest.

 This event is kindly supported by: